pastagang/nudel/README.md

 ## what nudel is made of

-nudel a mashup of existing free & open source projects:
+nudel is a mashup of existing free & open source projects:

 - [flok](https://github.com/munshkr/flok/) for collab coding
 - [strudel](https://github.com/tidalcycles/strudel) for sound